nickredding/cordova-plugin-apple-watch-link/README.md

 ##### Cordova iOS updates

-Changes to the Cordova iOS app code (platform, plugins and application logic) can be applied to the baseline project and then applied to the ```watchtarget``` iOS platform directory as illustrated by the following Terminal session.
+Changes to the Cordova iOS app code (platform, plugins and application logic) can be applied to the baseline project and then applied to the ```watchtarget``` iOS platform directory as illustrated by the following Terminal session (where ```AppIOS``` is the name of the iOS app target).
 ```
 $cd Documents/AppProject
-$.update.sh AppProject
+$.update.sh AppProject AppIOS

 	Updating AppProject in watchtarget/platforms/ios